Profile

 8. 8

-Fold each cassatella into a half-moon, sealing the edges firmly with a fork.
-Cook the ravioloni in salted boiling water with a drizzle of oil.
+Fold each cassatella into a half-moon shape, sealing the edges with the tines of a fork, then cook the large ravioli in boiling salted water with a splash of oil.

 9. 9

-Drain and serve with the tomato sauce, finishing with a sprinkle of pecorino.
+Drain and dress with the tomato sauce, finishing with a sprinkle of pecorino.

 💡 Tips and Variations